-This program is jointly operated in Paris area by several universities and engineer schools accredited by the French Ministery for high education and research : University Pierre and Marie Curie (UPMC) and University of Paris-Saclay with as operating institutions: University Paris Sud, Ecole Polytechnique (X), Centrale-Supelec and the national Institute for nuclear sciences and techniques (INSTN).
+From 2015 to 2020, this program is jointly operated in Paris area by several universities and engineer schools accredited by the French Ministery for high education and research : University Pierre and Marie Curie (UPMC) and University of Paris-Saclay with as operating institutions: University Paris Sud, Ecole Polytechnique (X), Centrale-Supelec and the national Institute for nuclear sciences and techniques (INSTN).
+At Fall 2020, INSTN withdraws from this program to concentrate and supprot eh PLATO Master’s program.

 During their optional courses, one part of the students are gathered with the GI-Large facilities master’s class nearby the large facilities : Tokamaks in Cadarache, LMJ and Petal lasers in Bordeaux, within the national framework of the federation «Education for sciences of Plasmas and Fusion» (FedSPF) to attend specialized courses and have hands-on using these research facilities.